 Please read the Position Statement on Coal Exports from concerned Oregon physicians to learn more about public health threats associated with proposed coal export through Oregon.

-In addition, please read our letter from health professionals and public health advocates to Governor Kitzhaber.
+In addition, please read our letter from health professionals and public health advocates to former Oregon Governor Kitzhaber.
 Health advocates like you helped turn the tide against coal exports in Oregon.

 News Archives on Coal Exports: